Layer 2 – HYPERGRYD Smart Tools

 The aim of this tool is to provide decision support, and generate optimized network layouts and dimensioning parameters, for the infrastructure planning of the next generation district heating networks.
 It will be applicable to the planning of both new and existing networks.
 Based on the Digital Twin tool (Key Enabling Tool 1), the generated network layouts will be easily visualized together with other infrastructure and geography.
 Moreover, GIS will be used to ensure that the network layout satisfies spatial (geographical) constraints.
 The user will be able to choose and prioritize between different parameters to be optimized.

-Key Enabling Tool 3 - Exergoeconomic models for 4th - 5th generation of DHC
+Key Enabling Tool 3 - Exergoeconomic optimization tool for 4th and 5th generation of DHC

 This tool will be used for exergy-based analysis and assessment, which combines exergy and economics for exergy-aided cost minimization, for detecting the interactions among components of energy-conversion systems.
 This is crucial for the design and operation of a cost-effective system for the 4th and 5th generation of DHC.